kawther-adam/Web-App-DevOps-Project/README.md

 2. **Port Forwarding:** Initiated port forwarding using `kubectl port-forward <pod-name> 5000:5000`.
 3. **Local Access:** Accessed the application locally at `http://127.0.0.1:5000`.
 4. **Functional Testing:** Thoroughly tested the application, particularly the orders table and Add Order functionality.

-## Updating README

-- **Deployment Details:** Updated the README file in the project repository with comprehensive information about the Kubernetes deployment.
-- **Manifests Explanation:** Provided a detailed description of the Deployment and Service manifests, explaining key concepts and configurations.
-- **Deployment Strategy:** Shared the chosen deployment strategy and its alignment with application requirements.
-- **Testing and Validation:** Outlined the testing process and validations performed post-deployment.
-- **Distribution Plan:** Included plans for distributing the application to internal and external users securely.

 ### Setting Up CI/CD Pipeline